ucan-wg/awake/README.md

 msgId = sha3_256(latestSenderEcdhPk + latestReceiverEcdhPk)
 ```

 The recipient SHOULD calculate the next possible message IDs, based on known keys.
-Unless a synchronous protocol is being explicitly used, some number of previous keys SHOULD be considered active to receieve out-of-order messages.
+Unless a synchronous protocol is being explicitly used, some number of previous keys SHOULD be considered active to receive out-of-order messages.
 The recipient SHOULD store messages that it cannot match message IDs for.

 To protect against a Byzantine peer flooding its connections with a large number of keys, it is RECOMMENDED that the keys have a TTL, be stored in a fixed-size LIFO queue, or both.